okemboi/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> To get started as a deveoper, below is instructions on how to make use of this project.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

+1. Latest version of your browser
+2. Code Editor

 <!--
 Example command: